chengshulei/QTLog/README.md

 Support Chinese, support multi-thread.
 The log file is saved in the executable files under the same directory

-The following log file name: YYYYMMDD_hhmmss.Log
+The following log file name: YearMonthDay_hourminutesecond.Log

 Create a log file every time you open the software Contains the fourth grade: NORMAL ERROR WARNING BACKUP ,match to LOG LOG_E LOG_W LOG_B